trychlos/pwix-editor/README.md

 # pwix:editor

-This is an encapsulation of 'trumbowyg' Javascript editor for Meteor, so a client-only package.
+This is an encapsulation of 'trumbowyg' Javascript editor for Meteor, so mainly a client package, plus some server code to manage serialization.

 ## A bit of taxonomy